DszGabriel04/cricketwhatsappbot_Logic_Legends/README.md

 - Python: For the backbone of the project.
 - Streamlit: For creating the web server.
 - pywhatkit: To interact with the Whatsapp API and provide functionality to the bot.
-- Ngrok: Provides connectivity to the web server.
+- requests: to connect to the cricket api